MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

 Azure Cosmos DB is a fully managed NoSQL database for high-performance applications of any size or scale.
 See [Azure Cosmos DB Provider](/ef/core/providers/cosmos) for information on using Azure Cosmos DB with Entity Framework Core.
 When using Azure Cosmos DB with Azure Mobile Apps:

 1. Set up the Cosmos Container with a composite index that specifies the `UpdatedAt` and `Id` fields.
 Composite indices can be added to a container through the Azure portal, ARM, Bicep, Terraform, or within code.
-Here is an example [bicep](/azure/azure-resource-manager/bicep/overview) resource definition:
+Here's an example [bicep](/azure/azure-resource-manager/bicep/overview) resource definition:

     ``` bicep
     resource cosmosContainer 'Microsoft.DocumentDB/databaseAccounts/sqlDatabases/containers@2023-04-15' = {